abvalatouski/notex/README.md

 # `notex.js`

-For those who dooesn't want to &#x1F92C; with LaTeX and wants to use HTML and CSS.
+For those who don't want to &#x1F92C; with LaTeX and want to use HTML and CSS.

 ## Table of Contents